instagram-sdk/api/README.md

 # api
-the mgp-25 private php instagram api, email me for access
+the mgp-25 private php instagram api, star or follow this repo for access.